Congress Urged to Deploy Troops on Mexico Border

 And I'm Robert Siegel.
 On the grounds of the U.S. Capitol today, calls to deploy the military along the Mexican border.
 An incident along the border in Texas two weeks ago lead to the demands, which come as controversial border security legislation awaits action in the Senate.
 It's already cleared the House.
 NPR's David Welna reports.

-Representative TOM TANCREDO (Republican, Colorado): And I'm asking the President, commit the military to this border.
+TOM TANCREDO: And I'm asking the President, commit the military to this border.
 We have a war.

 WELNA: Tancredo pointed to a January 23rd incident along the Mexican border in Hudspeth County, Texas.
 That incident involving sheriff's deputies chasing suspected drug traffickers was the focus of a Congressional hearing held yesterday.
 A videotape of the high-speed chase was shown at the hearing.